 B The list of subjects (separated by semicolons) below the item’s citation information offer ideas for alternative search terms you can try.

-C The location and status line shows the book’s location inside the library building (see the Library Building & Amenities Guide for TJ Library’s floor plans), call number, circulation status, and due date if currently checked out.
+C The location and status line shows the book’s location inside the library building (see the Library Building & Amenities Guide for TJ Library’s floor plans), as well as call number, circulation status, and due date if currently checked out.
 Most of TJ Library’s print books are shelved on Levels 1, 4, and 5, but occasionally, you'll see other locations.
 If you need help locating a shelved book, ask at the Public Service Desk.
+Text yourself the book’s call number to help you locate it on the shelves.

 D The Show More link will toggle open a list of other UM System libraries that own the same book.
 UMSL usually appears at the top of the list, but not always.